 When writing, keep each paragraph focused on its topic.
 And keep the paragraphs short for better readability.
 Short sentences also aid in readability, as will tight editing.

-The purpose of technical writing is to convey scientific information clearly and accurately.
+The purpose of technical writing is to convey scientific information objectively, clearly and accurately.
 In long reports, the right organization and structure will help your reader find that information easily.